 Online Course Design Institute

-The Online Course Design Institute was developed as a partnership between Global Campus, the Teaching and Learning Center, Information Technology Services, and the Polytechnic Campus as well as other campus leaders.
-The Institute replaces K-State Online Essentials, previously offered to Global Campus faculty.
+The Online Course Design Institute (OCDI) was developed as a partnership between Global Campus, K-State Salina, and the Teaching and Learning Center as well as other campus leaders.